MonikaFeigler/KBC_DataFlowTemplates/keboola-ecommerce-shopify/v0/README.md

 ### ORCH: [IN-ECOMMERCE-SHOPIFY] Orchestration: BDM Creation

 This orchestrator gets data from Shopify Extractor, transform them, run RFM analysis and write data into Snowflake database.

+### WR: [OUT-ECOMMERCE-GSHEET] Writer OR WR: [OUT-ECOMMERCE-SNOWFLAKE] Writer

+Writer load data into a Google sheet or Snowflake database.

+### ORCH: [OUT-ECOMMERCE-GSHEET] Orchestration: BDM Usage OR [OUT-ECOMMERCE-SNOWFLAKE] Orchestration: BDM Usage

+This orchestration use writer to load created e-commerce BDM to Google sheet or Snowflake database.

 ## Business Data Model